jon-harper/jon-harper.github.io/docs/about.md

 ### Service Industry

-I gained extensive experience in the service industry, including 12 years with :simple-starbucks: Starbucks Coffee Company.
+I have nearly 20 years of experience in the service industry, including 12 years with Starbucks Coffee Company.
 Along the way, I developed a strong empathy for the customer and met lifelong friends.
 I also gained experience in a number of areas:

-- Ordering and Inventory Management: responsible under two managers at different stores over a period of five years for weekly delivery order, backroom layout, and inventory levels.
+- Ordering and Inventory Management: for five years and at two different stores, I had responsibility for the weekly delivery order, backroom layout, and inventory levels.
-- Calm Efficiency: working in high-volume Starbucks stores requires constant, uninterrupted focus and attention to detail.
+- Efficiency & Calm: working in high-volume Starbucks stores requires constant focus and attention to detail.
-- Cultivating and Uplifting Others: today's trainee succeeds or fails based on the support they are given.
+- Cultivating and Uplifting Others: a trainee succeeds or fails based on the support they are given.
 No one new should ever feel they are without someone to ask for help.

 ### Teaching and Training

 I love teaching and training.

-During my time with Starbucks, I: trained an estimated 25-40 current and former Starbucks Partners, some of whom went on to become Store Managers (SMs).
-Other trainers often asked me to introduce new partners to how the espresso bar works or to explain specific maintenance and cleaning tasks.
-I also often helped nervous partners with their speech in Drive Thru or while calling drinks in the cafe so that they could be heard over the ambient noise.
+During my time with Starbucks, I trained an somewhere between twenty-five and forty current and former Starbucks Partners, some of whom went on to become Store Managers.
+Other trainers often asked me to introduce new partners to the espresso bar or specific maintenance and cleaning tasks.

+I often coached nervous partners with their speech in Drive Thru and how to call drinks in the cafe to be heard over the ambient noise.